Natural Rubber Parts

 While synthetic elastomers are used in the majority of rubber applications today due to their consistency, reliability, and targeted physical properties, natural rubber is still used across the industrial spectrum.
 Natural rubber is a very tough material that is well suited for many printing and industrial applications.

-NR is resistant to denting and tear but will not tolerate exposure to oil or ozone.
+Natural Rubber is resistant to denting and tear but will not tolerate exposure to oil or ozone.
 It can be difficult to process because, like any crop, the natural base latex material can be inconsistent from year to year.

 Contact Us to see if Natural Rubber is the right compound for your application.